gbordyugov/pndapetzim/README.md

 poetry install
 ```

-which will automagically creates a dedicated Python [virtual
+which will automagically create a dedicated Python [virtual
 environment](https://docs.python.org/3/tutorial/venv.html).
 In this
 environment, `poetry` will install all dependencies of the project.